odevices/er-301/README.md

 :warning: **The following instructions have been tested on Ubuntu 20.10.**

 Since cross-compilation has its own complexities, it is probably easier to first start with getting the emulator running on your development machine.
-To compile the emulator you will need the following dependencies installed:
+To compile and run the emulator you will need the following dependencies installed:

 ```bash
 sudo apt install libsdl2-dev libsdl2-ttf libfftw3-dev swig